Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 watering lawn

-Deeply water the roots of bermuda grass until well saturated.
-Probe the soil with a stick to determine if soil is moist.
+Deeply water the roots of Bermuda grass until well-saturated.
+Probe the soil with a stick to determine if the soil is moist.

-It is often necessary to determine the soils texture.
+It is often necessary to determine the soil's texture.
 Bermuda grass needs a weekly application of one inch of water.
-On sandy soils it often requires more frequent watering since it does not hold water well and will dry easily.
-Because clay soils accept water slowly it is not recommended for your lawn to remain consistently moist.
-If you are noticing the water is not draining well then do not reapply water until it has been soaked into the soil.
+It often requires more frequent watering on sandy soils since it does not hold water well and will dry quickly.
+Because clay soils accept water slowly, it is not recommended for your lawn to remain consistently moist.
+If you notice the water is not draining well, do not reapply water until it has been soaked into the soil.

-Over saturation of your bermuda grass can often interfere with its health.
-When the turf is consistently wet it makes bermuda grass more susceptible to fungal and weed growth.
-To help promote dense growth in your lawn we recommend Patch Pro for treating fungal diseases and MSM Turf Herbicide for weed control.
-Both products have a broad label that will help to eliminate many species of weeds and funguses.
+Oversaturation of Bermudagrass can often interfere with its health.
+Bermudagrass is more susceptible to fungal and weed growth when the turf is consistently wet.
+To help promote dense growth in your lawn, we recommend Patch Pro for treating fungal diseases and MSM Turf Herbicide for weed control.
+Both products have a broad label that will help eliminate many species of weeds and fungi.

-Proper irrigation will help to keep your lawn healthy which in return will prevent pest problems and less stress on your turf in the summer.
+Proper irrigation will help keep your lawn healthy, which will, in turn, prevent pest problems and lessen stress on your turf in the summer.

 Step 3: Fertilize Your Lawn in March and August